Beoplay Eleven vs Beo Grace – what is the difference? And which should you choose?

 | Transparency | Transparency Mode | TrueTransparency™ in 5 levels |

-| Spatial audio | No | Dolby Spatial Audio / Dolby Atmos® optimised |
+| Spatial sound | No | Dolby Spatial Audio / Dolby Atmos® optimised |

 | Battery life with ANC | Up to 6 hours / 20 hours in total | Up to 4.5 hours / 17 hours in total |